Lane Thomas Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Cardinals have the 19th-ranked team ERA among all MLB pitching staffs (4.42).
+- The Cardinals have the 21st-ranked team ERA among all MLB pitching staffs (4.45).

-- The Cardinals give up the fifth-fewest home runs in baseball (72 total, one per game).
+- Cardinals pitchers combine to give up the fourth-fewest home runs in baseball (72 total, one per game).

-- In his last appearance on Tuesday, the right-hander went 4 1/3 innings against the San Francisco Giants, giving up six earned runs while surrendering 10 hits.
+- In his most recent time out on Wednesday, the left-hander went 6 1/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.